-On July 19, 2023, the Company announced plans for a 4,500 metre drill program at King Solomon in the Granite Mountains of Central Wyoming which commenced in Q4, 2023.
-The program will follow up on the Company's recent nickel sulfide discovery made at King Solomon.
+On July 19, 2023, the Company announced plans for a 4,500 metre drill program at its King Solomon Nickel Project ("King Solomon" or the "Project") in the Granite Mountains of Central Wyoming which commenced in Q4, 2023.
+The drill program is following up on the Company's recent nickel sulfide discovery made at King Solomon in 2022.

-The Company has staked new claims at both its King Solomon project and Tin Cup prospect, located 15 kilometres west of King Solomon, where a new 4.3km-long nickel-in-soil anomaly has been identified.
-In total, the Company now controls approximately 45km of federal mining claims and mineral leases on Wyoming State Lands in the Granite Mountains, where it is exploring for critical, and strategic metals required for global electrification, including nickel, cobalt, copper and platinum group elements.
+The Company staked new claims at both its King Solomon project and Tin Cup prospect, located 15 kilometres west of King Solomon, where a new 4.3km-long nickel-in-soil anomaly had been identified.
+In total, the Company now controls approximately 45km2 of federal mining claims and mineral leases on Wyoming State Lands in the Granite Mountains, where it is exploring for critical, and strategic metals required for global electrification, including nickel, cobalt, copper and platinum group elements.